mrets/Help/certificates_tab.md

 ## The Table

 The main source of data is the RECs table.
-In the table you will notice the following columns by default:
+In the table, you will notice the following columns by default:

 -   Account: Where the RECs are currently located.
 For more, see Accounts Tab: An Introduction
 -   M-RETS ID: The identification number of your generator.